All posts by Joe Walsh

 Aggregated Information (information that does not personally identify you) may be used in many ways.
 For example, we may combine information about your usage patterns with similar information obtained from other users to help enhance our site and services (e.g., to learn which pages are visited most or what features are most attractive).
 Aggregated Information may occasionally be shared with our advertisers and business partners.
 Again, this information does not include any Personally Identifiable Information about you or allow anyone to identify you individually.

-Personally Identifiable Information collected by www.joewalsh.ca may also be used for other purposes, including but not limited to site administration, troubleshooting, processing of e-commerce transactions, administration of sweepstakes and contests, and other communications with you.
-Certain third parties who provide technical support for the operation of our site (our Web hosting service for example) may access such information.
+Personally Identifiable Information collected by joewalsh.ca may also be used for other purposes, including but not limited to website administration, troubleshooting, processing of e-commerce transactions, administration of sweepstakes and contests, and other communications with you.
+Certain third parties who provide technical support for the operation of our website (our Web hosting service for example) may access such information.
 We will use your information only as permitted by law.
 In addition, from time to time as we continue to develop our business, we may sell, buy, merge or partner with other companies or businesses.
 In such transactions, user information may be among the transferred assets.
 We may also disclose your information in response to a court order, at other times when we believe we are reasonably required to do so by law, in connection with the collection of amounts you may owe to us, and/or to law enforcement authorities whenever we deem it appropriate or necessary.
 Please note we may not provide you with notice prior to disclosure in such cases.

 Online Advertising We Utilize